-The Epilog FiberMark guidelines for Speed, Power and Frequency are included on the following pages.
+The Epilog Fusion Speed and Power guidelines are included on the following pages.
 Please remember that these are only guidelines.
-Brightness or darkness of a mark is a matter of personal preference and can be very dependent of the type of material being marked.
+Depth of cut is a matter of personal preference.
 As such, there is no "correct" setting.
-Working with the four different settings becomes fairly intuitive in a very short period of time for most users.
-If you have a material that is not listed, try to compare it to similar materials listed and use those settings as your starting point.
+Working with the Speed and Power settings becomes fairly intuitive in a very short period of time for most users.
+If you have a material that is not listed, try to compare its hardness and feel to some of the materials listed and use the settings of a similar material as your starting point for Speed and Power settings.